llvm/llvm-project/llvm/docs/LangRef.rst

 For ``inbounds`` all rules of the ``nusw`` attribute apply.
 Additionally, if the ``getelementptr`` has any non-zero indices, the following rules apply:

- * The base pointer has an *in bounds* address of an allocated object, which means that it points into an allocated object, or to its end.
+ * The base pointer has an *in bounds* address of the allocated object that it is :ref:`based <pointeraliasing>` on.
+This means that it points into that allocated object, or to its end.
 Note that the object does not have to be live anymore; being in-bounds of a deallocated object is sufficient.
  * During the successive addition of offsets to the address, the resulting pointer must remain *in bounds* of the allocated object at each step.